Chelsea Joy Eats

 Instructions

-1. Heat olive oil in a pot over medium heat.
-Add leeks and saute for about 5 minutes, until softened and vibrant.
-Add the mushrooms and garlic, continuing to saute for another 3 minutes.
+1. Sauté veggies.
+Heat olive oil in a pot over medium heat.
+Add leeks and sauté for about 5 minutes, until softened and vibrant.
+Add the mushrooms and garlic, continuing to sauté for another 3 minutes.
 Pour in the coconut aminos and stir to coat.
-Add the coconut milk, broth, cumin, turmeric, ginger, red chili flakes, sea salt, and black pepper.
-Stir to combine.
-Let the mixture simmer for about 15 minutes.

-2. Add chicken and stir to combine.
+3. Stir in chicken and serve.
+Add chicken and stir to combine.
 Simmer for another 5 minutes, until chicken has warmed up.
 Serve immediately.

 Notes